Beatdown Hardwear

-Beatdown Hardwear (BDHW) is a Germany-based hardcore independent record label founded by Toni Grunert in 2005.
+Beatdown Hardwear (BDHW) is a Germany-based hardcore punk independent record label founded by Toni Grunert in 2005.
 As of January 2020, it has had 90 official releases, featuring bands such as Nasty, Fallbrawl, Born from Pain, Lionheart, Malevolence, Desolated and World of Pain.

 The name of the label is a play on the name of the genre "beatdown hardcore", replacing the word "hardcore" with a misspelled variant of the word hardware.